OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 This is actually a combination of two shortcuts in mosaik's ``connect`` method:

-1. In case that the names of the two attributes that you want to connect are identical, you can just give the name of the attribute as a string once (instead of a pair of two strings). mosaik will then use this name for both the output and input attribute.
+1. In case that the names of the two attributes that you want to connect are identical, you can just give the name of the attribute as a string once (instead of a pair of two strings). mosaik will then use this name for both the output attribute of the source entity and input attribute of the destination entity.
 2. The ``connect`` method is variadic in the number of attribute connections.
    By giving multiple attributes (or attribute pairs), connections are established between all of them.
    So in this case, the *P[MW]* output attribute of the ``ext_grid`` entity is connected to the *P[MW]* input attribute of the ``output`` entity, and likewise, the *Q[MVar]* output attribute is connected to the *Q[MVar]* input attribute.